 STORAGEOS_NS=my-namespace curl -s https://raw.githubusercontent.com/ondat/use-cases/main/scripts/bundle-configuration.yaml | sed "s/namespace: storageos/namespace: $STORAGEOS_NS/g" > /tmp/storageos-kubectl-config.yaml kubectl storageos bundle /tmp/storageos-kubectl-config.yaml

 Please note that if you have a custom selector for your worker nodes you

 should update the bundle-configuration.yaml under

 spec.collectors.run.nodeselector to reflect this.

-Note also that the bundle tool expects there to be a Ondat CLI running in
+Note also that the bundle tool expects there to be an Ondat CLI running in the

 Data collected in the bundle

 The data collected covers both the state of the Ondat cluster, and in particular information regarding the infrastructure on which Ondat is operating.
 It includes:

 - Ondat logs